lando/lando/README.md

 ## Acknowledgements

-All Lando related sites are powered and:
+All Lando related sites are powered and built with:
 <br>
 <a href="https://www.netlify.com">
   <img src="https://www.netlify.com/img/global/badges/netlify-color-bg.svg"/>
 </a>